5 examples of gamification that make Duolingo the best at user retention

 How gamification helped Duolingo become the #1 language learning app

-Early in Duolingo’s history, these challenges defined the product strategy.
-Gilani, the company’s most senior product manager, said “we realized we needed to encourage people to form a daily learning habit”.
+Early in Duolingo’s history, the challenges we just mentioned defined the product strategy.
+Gilani, the company’s most senior product manager, said “We realized we needed to encourage people to form a daily learning habit”.

-Gamification is great at making your app ‘sticky’, meaning that users are glued to it.
-Duolingo is proof of that!
+Gamification is great at making an app ‘sticky’, meaning that users will make a habit of using it.
+Duolingo gamification case study is proof of that!

 gamification user retention duolingo

-Studies show that gamification has a hugely positive effect on Duolingo’s brand equity and user retention.
-The team developed an effective set of gamification tools through extensive A/B testing, (for which they have become famous).
+Research shows that gamification has a hugely positive effect on Duolingo’s brand equity and user retention.
+The team developed an effective set of gamification mechanics through extensive A/B testing (for which they have become famous).

-Gamification examples in the app range from the obvious, such as the badge reward system, to the barely noticeable.
+Duolingo gamification ranges from the obvious, such as the badge reward system, to the barely noticeable.
 For example, think of that little red dot over the app icon that indicates a new item, or something unresolved.
-Just that small feature boosted daily active users by 1.6%.
+Just that small feature increased daily active users by 1.6%.
 While that doesn’t sound like a huge number, they add up when you have millions of users!

 By boosting their daily active users bit by bit, Duolingo tackled the problem of user retention.
 At one point, this was a particular issue.

-Initially, the onboarding process was focused on sign-ups, in order to generate email addresses.
-However, more often than not, these users would ignore their notifications.
+Initially, Duolingo was losing users during the onboarding process.
+This is because the app onboarding was focused on sign-ups, to generate email addresses.
+However, more often than not, new users would ignore their notifications.
 Remember that 12% next-day user retention rate?
 Well, the product manager decided to push the sign-up page until after a test lesson.
-This little change alone led to a huge 20% jump in next-day user retention!
+This had a major impact on the number of retained users.
+It led to a huge 20% jump in next-day user retention!

 gamification user retention strategy

-5 gamification examples from Duolingo and how they boost user retention
+5 gamification tactics that helped Duolingo improve user retention

-Let’s be clear, the gamification features implemented in Duolingo positively affect customer motivation.
-A study revealed that more than 1 in 2 users found the gamification examples in the app personally motivating.
-Let’s take a look at the different features used and why they work:
+Let’s be clear, the gamification mechanics implemented in Duolingo positively affect user motivation.
+A study revealed that more than 1 in 2 users found Duolingo gamification personally motivating.
+Let’s take a look at the different gamification mechanics used and why they work:

-#1 A character makes push notifications more personal
+#1 Using a mascot makes push notifications more personal

 gamification examples user retention